Divya Nag: Early life and education

 Nag was born in California and grew up in El Dorado County.
 Her parents immigrated to the United States from Jaipur, India, before she was born.
 Nag's father, Harish Nag, is a software programmer at Intel, and he taught her from a young age to surround herself with people that are better than her.

 Nag attended Rolling Hills Middle School where she was the student body president.
 At age 13, Nag she became the youngest student ever to enter Folsom Lake College.
 With a desire to learn more and better herself, Nag then pursued high school at Mira Loma High School in Sacramento where she could partake in the International Baccalaureate Program.

 During her time at Mira Loma, Nag had a desire to work alongside scientists.
 She contacted many scientists at the University of California, Davis, and secured an internship as a high school student in the lab of Alexandra Navrotsky where she explored the use of nanoparticles in the prevention of forest fires, like the ones that were ravaging her hometown at the time.
 Her work elucidated that addition of quartz to soil would increase the temperature threshold for fires to start and now quartz is being added to prevent accidental fires in campgrounds.

-Nag was accepted to Stanford University in 2009 and pursued her undergraduate degree in biomedical engineering and medical anthropology.
+Nag was accepted to Stanford University in 2009 and pursued her undergraduate degree in bioengineering and medical anthropology.
 She immediately started research in the lab of Joseph Wu studying stem cells, their induction, and their potential use in transplantation.
 She also explored various aspects of cardiovascular disease.
 Within one year she had dozens of publications and had begun to work alongside Wu and two other Stanford professors, Andrew S. Lee and Robert C. Robbins to create a drug testing platform where rapid assessment of the efficacy of drugs on human heart tissue could be tested to expedite both drug discovery and patient treatment.
 They founded the company Stem Cell Theranostics in 2011 to begin to put their ideas to use in the healthcare sphere.
 One year later, Nag founded StartX Med, a spin-off of the accelerator program StartX at Stanford in order to help students like herself begin the process of biotechnology innovation and healthcare entrepreneurship.

 By 2012, Nag was heavily involved in both Stem Cell Theranostics and StartX Med so she decided to discontinue her studies at Stanford to lead her company and organization at the age of 20.